Civilization 5 vs. Civilization 6 - A Clash of Civilisations18 Jun 2020 1

-It finally happened.
-After several years of 'will they, won’t they,' Civilization V and Civilization VI have switched places on Steam’s top games list.
-After an expected, slightly underwhelming launch and an equally expected, slight controversy over the price of its expansions, the latest entry in Sid Meier’s flagpole franchise has surpassed the previous entry by a couple of thousand players.
+After several years of "will they, won’t they?," in late 2019 Civilization V and Civilization VI finally switched places on Steam’s top games list.
+After an expected, slightly underwhelming launch and an equally expected, slight controversy over the price of its expansions, the latest entry in Sid Meier’s flagpole franchise surpassed the previous entry by a decisive margin.

 Newer games dethroning predecessors is in most cases inevitable (with exceptions), but in Civilization’s case the timeline took slightly longer than predicted.
-Even after the release of both major DLCs, the fifth Civilization game was still holding strong for a few months, and even now it brings in more than 22,000 players every single day.
-So what gives Civilization V such long-lasting appeal, and why is Civilization VI struggling against its sibling?
+Even after the release of both major DLCs, the fifth Civilization game was still holding strong for a few months and even now it brings in more than 20,000 players every single day, sometimes as high as 24K.

 Civilization Goes Mainstream

 First, a little bit of history.
 Sid Meier’s Civilization V -- the fifth entry in the legendary strategy series created by Sid Meier -- came out in September 2010 to universal acclaim.
 Urban legend has it that Civ V had an unpopular reception, although major outlets actually gave it scores above 90%; essentially, because it was such a radical departure from Civ 4, it split the player base somewhat much like the split between Civ V & Civ VI, except everyone got over it much quicker.